 The Casa Buonarroti

 The first stop is at the Casa Buonarroti.
 Michelangelo bought the house in 1508.
-Despite an unfortunate childhood he always took care of his family, especially of his nephew Leonardo.
+Despite an unfortunate childhood he always took care of his family, especially his nephew Leonardo.
 The son of his younger brother Buonarroto was the only hope of the continuation of the lineage of the Buonarroti.
 A few years ago, the house was turned into a museum that collects interesting sketches and various sculptures made by the artist.

-Michelangelo was born on the 4th March 1475 in the small village of Caprese, in the area of Arezzo in Tuscany.
+Michelangelo was born on the 4th of March 1475 in the small village of Caprese, in the area of Arezzo in Tuscany.
 A few days after his birth, he was given to a couple of wet nurses: the daughter and the wife of a stonecutter from Settignano, a village close to Florence.
 Here, he grew up in a house where marble dust was everywhere.
 He enjoyed saying that being fed milk and marble since he was a child, gave him immense talent.

 The first artworks of the Artist

-The works will leave you speechless.
+The work will leave you speechless.
 Even more, listening to the stories behind every little detail: the perfect perspective, the sweet waves of Madonna’s vest, the sinuous shape of human bodies in the battle of the centaurs.
 All those elements made us breathless.
 Michelangelo shows for the first time his special gift to the world.
 A talent that, through his masterpieces, will last forever.

 Other few things grabbed my attention during the visit.
 One of the rooms hosts the original wooden model of the façade of San Lorenzo church in Florence.
 The work, commissioned by Pope Leone X, unfortunately, was never completed.

-Admiring some frescoes on the ceilings, we also discovered that Michelangelo used to mark the marble blocks chosen for the sculpt with three interlaced rings.
+Admiring some frescoes on the ceilings, we also discovered that Michelangelo used to mark the marble blocks chosen for the sculpture with three interlaced rings.
 The rings were the symbol of his three fav arts: sculpture, painting, and architecture.